Blocked Drains Adelaide

 3. Use of Chemicals

 Many of us have been convinced that you need a full chemical arsenal to clear a blocked drain.
 Drain-O, Hydrochloric Acid or Caustic Soda are commonly used and are available at most hardware stores.
-You generally pour the substance down the affected drain, leave for 20-30 minutes (refer to instructions), and follow with cold water afterwards.
+You generally pour the substance down the affected drain, leave for 20-30 minutes (refer to instructions), and follow with cold water afterward.
 Do not put hot water down immediately after the chemicals as it may spray back up in your face.
 Follow instructions carefully, and always wear gloves and a breathing mask when dealing with any kind of drain pipe cleaner.

 If it’s just soap or fat you could try to unblock it with boiling water, but be careful not to burn yourself or melt the sink seal.
 Using natural enzymes is also a good place to start, so in the following order try putting 1/2 cup salt, 1/2 cup bi-carb, 1 cup of vinegar and 1 cup hot water.
 This method is perfectly harmless for you, the sink, pipes, and the environment and can be repeated as often as required.
 However, it will have limited effect on severe blockages.
 Alternatively, your local health food stores or chemist may stock the bacteria based enzyme cleaners which are also quite successful at doing the job and they often smell quite pleasant too.